House Every Weekend: Background

-The song began as an embryo which Zowie produced in his studio – he found some acapellas on his PC from a Nervous Records vinyl containing part of the vocal – and was written with the intent of being a feel-good track based on the lyrics.
-However, the vocalist initially sung about being trapped in the house during the weekend.
-Zowie then flipped the lyrics to create a more positive scenario.
-The track's first play was at a house party with his friends.
-A DJ who was at the party asked for a copy of the record, and in turn played it out.
-This was subsequently picked up by other DJs, who used it as a warm-up track, and was used by such clubs and events as Egg, Defected and Audio Rehab.
-It was then picked up by The Magician and Alex Metric, who used it on their American tours, which in turn brought it to the attention of Pete Tong and Annie Mac, who subsequently used in on their BBC Radio 1 shows.
+Zowie produced the embryo of the song in his studio after finding the vocal among some a cappellas on his PC from a Nervous Records vinyl.
+The vocalist initially sang about being trapped in the house during the weekend; Zowie flipped the lyrics to create a more positive scenario, with the intent of writing a feel-good track.
+Zowie first played the track at a house party with friends.
+A DJ at the party asked for a copy of the record, and in turn played it in his sets.
+This was subsequently picked up by other DJs, who used it as a warm-up track, and it was played at clubs and events such as Egg, Defected and Audio Rehab.
+It was then picked up by The Magician and Alex Metric, who used it on their American tours, which in turn brought it to the attention of Pete Tong and Annie Mac, who subsequently used it on their BBC Radio 1 shows.

 Commercial performance

 On 8 July 2015, the Official Charts Company announced that "House Every Weekend" was number one in the Official Chart Update, and was scheduled to be the Official Charts Company's first Friday number one (they moved the date the chart was announced from Sunday to Friday, giving it five days of sales that week) since 1960.
 Prior to being released, the song had made it to number 52 entirely on streams, debuting at number 80.
-On 10 July, the song topped the UK Singles Chart, beating "Shine" by Years & Years by less than 1,000 copies.
+On 10 July, the song topped the UK Singles Chart, beating "Shine" by Years & Years by fewer than 1,000 copies.

 Music video

-A music video was produced for the song.
-It has been described as "a heartfelt paean to an underground scene that holds the dance as a means of expression as well as a movement".
-Visuals for the track are currently produced by CRYbaby Media.
+The song's music video has been described as "a heartfelt paean to an underground scene that holds the dance as a means of expression as well as a movement".
+Visuals for the track were produced by CRYbaby Media.